awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.managing.as.md

 + For **Upper Breach Scale Increment** and **Lower Breach Scale Increment**, specify how many Amazon EC2 instances to add or remove when performing a scaling activity\.

-For more information on Auto Scaling, go to the [Auto Scaling documentation](http://aws.amazon.com/documentation/autoscaling/)\.
+For more information on Amazon EC2 Auto Scaling, see the *Amazon EC2 Auto Scaling* section on [Amazon Elastic Compute Cloud Documentation](https://aws.amazon.com/documentation/ec2/)\.